-The Broads Plan is the most important strategic management plan for the Broads.
+The Broads Plan is the most important management plan for the Broads.
 It sets out a long-term vision and partnership actions to benefit the local environment, communities and visitors.
 The Plan integrates and guides a wide range of strategies, programmes and policies relevant to the Broads, and is reviewed and updated on a regular basis.
-Broads Plan 2017 updates the 2011 Plan, focusing covers on the period 2017-22.
+Broads Plan 2017 updates the 2011 Plan, focusing on the period 2017-22.

-The Broads Plan is different to the Local Plan, but relates closely to it.
-The Broads Plan is the high-level strategy that guides the work of the Authority and its partners working in the Broads.
-The Local Plan is about spatial planning and planning applications development in the Broads.
+The Broads Plan is different to the Local Plan.
+The Local Plan is about planning and planning applications in the Broads.
 The Broads Plan is about managing the Broads.
-Whilst the two plans are different, because the Broads Plan is so important to managing the Broads, with policies that are used in determining planning applications. ¬ ¬aAn assessment has been made to show the links between the Broads Plan and the Local Plan6.
+Whilst the two plans are different, because the Broads Plan is so important to managing the Broads, an assessment has been made to show the links between the Broads Plan and the Local Plan6.